kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 The corresponding setting must be enabled in the Flarum extension as well.

 All settings regarding comments integration are found in the Flarum extension.

+### Comments post types

+*Since version 1.1 of the Wordpress plugin*

+**Default value: `post,page`**

+Lets you customize which post types will use the comments integration when enabling comments.
+You can specify multiple post types separated by a comma.
+Post types not included here will default to normal Wordpress comments if comments are enabled on them.

+Setting this value will not change whether comments are opened or closed by default.
+Default comments status is still controlled by the corresponding native Wordpress settings.

 ## Settings in Flarum extension